toyokazu/internet-visualizer/README.md

     % git clone https://github.com/toyokazu/internet-visualizer.git
     % cd internet-visualizer

-## install Ratchet, phpws and GeoIP2
+## install Ratchet, phpws, GeoIP2 and Wireshark

 Please install Ratchet (http://maker.github.io/ratchet/) and phpws (https://github.com/Devristo/phpws) into the cloned directory for backend services (stream-server.php and capture-sender.php).
 And please also install GeoLite2 PHP library and GeoLite2 City database into cloned directory as GeoIP2-php/* and GeoIP2-databases/GeoLite2-City.mmdb.
 GeoLite2 related tools can be downloaded from http://dev.maxmind.com/geoip/geoip2/geolite2/.

+capture_sender.php requires tshark command which is a packet capture software included in Wireshark.
+Thus you must install Wireshark (http://www.wireshark.org/download.html). capture_sender.php specifies a path of Wireshark for MacOS X as a default.
+You can specify the different path by -t option.

 ## boot websocket server